ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3341500][end:3345500]] It depends on what parts of the state are separable.
 [[start:3347040][end:3357500]] So again, entanglement is just a statement about components of a joint state that factor or don't.

-55:59 [[start:3359700][end:3368000]] So you can have a joint state that looks separable along some dimensions, but in other dimensions.
+55:59 [[start:3359700][end:3368000]] So you can have a joint state that looks separable along some dimensions, but... [inaudible] ...in other dimensions.
 [[start:3368580][end:3377190]] The other big complication here is that whether a state looks entangled depends on the reference frames that you use to measure it with.
-[[start:3378920][end:3388896]] And if you pick entangled reference frames, then what we ordinarily think of as separable, as entangled states become separable.
+[[start:3378920][end:3388896]] And if you pick entangled reference frames, then what we ordinarily think of as separable entangled states become separable.

 56:29 [[start:3389088][end:3391270]] So you can move entanglement around.

 56:33 _Daniel:_
 [[start:3393800][end:3394524]] Awesome.
-[[start:3394682][end:3411360]] Okay, from Roland Rodriguez is the discrete temporality only within the context of a given holographic screen interface with time being bracketed otherwise beyond interface systems, is continuity or discretion kept agnostic?
+[[start:3394682][end:3411360]] Okay, from Roland Rodriguez--is the discrete temporality only within the context of a given holographic screen interface, with time being bracketed otherwise beyond interface systems, is continuity or discretization kept agnostic?

 56:54 _Chris:_
 [[start:3414900][end:3419650]] I think if I understand the question correctly, it's yes.